-Get the external IP address of your instance:
+Get the external IP address of your instance.

 gcloud compute instances list

-To see the application running, go to
+To see the app running, go to

 [YOUR_INSTANCE_IP]is the external IP address of your instance.

-Managing and monitoring an instance
+Manage and monitor an instance

 Horizontal scaling with multiple instances

 Compute Engine can easily scale horizontally.
-By using a managed instance group and the Compute Engine Autoscaler, Compute Engine can automatically create new instances of your application when needed and shut down instances when demand is low.
+By using a managed instance group and the Compute Engine Autoscaler, Compute Engine can automatically create new instances of your app when needed and shut down instances when demand is low.
 You can set up an HTTP load balancer to distribute traffic to the instances in a managed instance group.

-Creating a managed instance group
+Create a managed instance group

 A managed instance group is a group of homogeneous instances based on the same instance template.
 An instance template defines the configuration of your instance, including source image, disk size, scopes, and metadata, including startup scripts.

-First, create a template:
+First, create a template.

 gcloud compute instance-templates create $TEMPLATE \ --image-family $IMAGE_FAMILY \ --image-project $IMAGE_PROJECT \ --machine-type $MACHINE_TYPE \ --scopes $SCOPES \ --metadata-from-file startup-script=$STARTUP_SCRIPT \ --tags $TAGS